Caspiom/POOA-PROJECT01/README.md

 **Returns:** Nothing.

 ## update(Connection conn, String table_name, String Column, String old_name, String new_name)
-Updates a content in the table based on the name.
+Updates content in the table based on the name.

 **Parameters:**
 - `conn`: `Connection` object for the database.